MonolithProjects/docker-systemd-debian10/README.md

 ## Tags

-- `latest`: Latest version of the image (built and updated every Saturday)
+- `latest`: Latest version of the image
-- `20191202`: debian10 with packages from 2nd Dec 2019

 ## How-to